Ever wondered how you always end up getting the most relatable reels EVER? Well, that's just Meta’s algorithm at play.

 Also Read: eCommerce Behavioral Segmentation Examples For 2024

-Why: The Advantage+ audience is really similar to what lookalike audiences does – except there’s ZERO control on who the ad algorithm will actually target.
+Why: The Advantage+ audience works similarly to what a lookalike audience does – except there’s ZERO control over who the ad algorithm will actually target.

 ✅ Start with a really broad targeting

-Just dial in ages, locations, standard exclusions – like add to carts, existing purchasers, etc.
+Just dial in ages, locations, and standard exclusions – like add-to-carts, existing purchasers, etc.

 ✅ Dial in custom audiences for retargeting